profebass99/aws-wordpress-evolution/Design Steps & instructions/Phase-3.md

 You should see the blog, working, even though MariaDB on the EC2 instance is stopped and disabled Its now running using RDS

-# STAGE 3F - Update the LT so it doesnt install
+# Phase 3F - Update the LT so it doesnt install

 Move to the EC2 Console https://console.aws.amazon.com/ec2/v2/home?region=us-east-1#Home:
 Under `Instances` click `Launch Templates`